anujparmar545/anujparmar545/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-Angular and Spring boot
+Cross Platform Mobile Application using Ionic Angular and Spring boot
 - 🌱 I’m currently learning ...Data science and Cloud computing
-- 👯 I’m looking to collaborate on ...DevOps
+- 👯 I’m looking to collaborate on ...DevOps and CI/CD pipelines
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... github.com/anujparmar545
+- 📫 How to reach me: ... https://github.com/anujparmar545 , https://www.facebook.com/anuj.parmar.378